arjunkc/scanner-scripts/README.md

     to continue.
 I needed to create this since scanimage's `--batch-prompt` option does not appear to work correctly with Brother's scanners.
 It is related to this [bug report](http://lists.alioth.debian.org/pipermail/sane-devel/2016-May/034587.html).
-1.  `double-sided-scan.py`.
-This is called by scantoocr.sh and has the weird timestamp checking stuff.
-1.  `scanutils.py`.
-This is a python module that has a bunch of useful functions for `double-sided-scan.py`.
 1.  `scantoemail.sh`.
 This is the standard Brother scanner utility.
 I think I will turn this into a single sided scanning script from the ADF eventually.

 # TODO

+1. Remove my `convert-compress-delete` command, or simply add it to the scripts and run it for the time being.
+1. Change logdir option to logfile.
+Make logging a little bit better.
+1. Add an installation section to the README file.
+1. Move back to sh for more portability.
+Is this really necessary?
+1. Have to modify the chown mechanism.
+I can just add this functionality.
+The unix way is to not do this.
+But it's more convenient for me if it does, so I'm going to do it.
+1.  ~~Have to fix the logfile inside single-sided-scan.py.
+Currently it writes to a fixed /home/arjun directory.
+I should make this write to $HOME or something.
+I think it fails now if the logfile does not exist.~~
+1. Have to allow a directory argument to `run_chown`.
+Currently its being called by `convert_to_pdf` as well.
+1. Have to fix single-sided-scan.py so that it accounts for permissions properly.
+1.  ~~Create a new thinkpad git branch.
+Then you can merge things if necessary.~~ decided not to have a new git branch.
+Should really use .gitattributes to run scripts that customize the configuration file.
-1. Integrate double-sided-scan.py functionality into a single file.
+1.  ~~Integrate double-sided-scan.py functionality into a single file.
 Has to check if device supports duplex mode.
-If it doesn't it will run the double-sided functionality that asks you to scan things twice.
+If it doesn't it will run the double-sided functionality that asks you to scan things twice.~~
 1.  display should see if a global logfile variable has been set and its writeable.
 If not, it should just print to screen.
 1.  ~~To test single-sided-scan.py after going through the code.~~ Jul 04 2018 Seems to be working, as far as I can tell from the command line.
 To test from scanner directly.
 1.  ~~Add argparse functionality.
 Working on this on Jul 03 2018.
 Still working, updated `run_scancommand.`~~
-1. Create a new thinkpad git branch.
-Then you can merge things if necessary.
 1.  ~~Install the newest version of brscan-skey and see if it passes along information about duplex scanning.~~ There are scripts that automatically create the files.
 I would have to see it work, but I don't really see it working.
 You can only scan from the flatbed, it seems, and it only creates single files, no batch mode.
 I should add this to the main section of the readme.
 I tested the basic scripts from brother.
 The scantofile script is automatically generated, and it does not seem to capture the "double" sided option at all.
-1. Have to fix the logfile inside single-sided-scan.py.
-Currently it writes to a fixed /home/arjun directory.
-I should make this write to $HOME or something.
-I think it fails now if the logfile does not exist.
-1. Have to allow a directory argument to `run_chown`.
-Currently its being called by `convert_to_pdf` as well.
-1. Have to fix single-sided-scan.py so that it accounts for permissions properly.

 # Notes

+Jul 06 2018 Works on thinkpad now.

+Jul 06 2018 Should change display mechanism.
+By default display should display to stdout, and the `--logdir` option should be changed to logfile.

+If the logfile is set, it should output to logfile.
+If not, it should make some temporary logfile, and it should send things there.

+If `--debug` is true, then display should output to stdout as well.

 Jul 04 2018 It seems that the `--source` option you obtain using